 I decided to appear for NET while I was pursuing my Masters in Commerce (2011-13).
 I have always wanted to be in teaching and since NET was mandatory I knew I had to appear for it.
 I remember I was in my second semester at that time.

 Solving previous year question papers might be helpful, only for Paper I. Don’t expect any repetitions of questions from previous year papers in case of Paper II and Paper III, as it rarely happens.
 But yes, going through UGC NET Previous Year Papers can give you a fair idea about which areas or topics are more represented in terms of questions.

 You need to study smart to clear this exam.
 Here’s what I did when I decided to appear for it:

-Firstly, I studied the syllabus of NET exam and tried to find out my strong and weak areas.
+Firstly, I studied the UGC NET Syllabus and tried to find out my strong and weak areas.